What Is Lent? It's Meaning, Importance, and Fasting Explained

 Lent is a 40-day period leading up to Easter that begins on Ash Wednesday and ends on Holy Saturday.
 The word "lent" comes from the old English word lencten which means lengthen - referring to the season of spring and longer daytime.
 The length of Lent represents the 40 days Jesus spent fasting in the wilderness before beginning his ministry.
-Lent is a time of spiritual renewal and reflection in preparation for observing Good Friday, the death of Jesus, and celebrating Easter, the resurrection of Jesus.
+Lent is a time of spiritual renewal and reflection through prayer and fasting in preparation for observing Good Friday, the death of Jesus, and celebrating Easter, the resurrection of Jesus.

-What is the Meaning of Lent?
+What is the Spiritual Meaning of Lent?

 Just as we set aside time to spiritually prepare for Christmas Day, it makes sense to set aside time to prepare for the two most important days of the Christian year - Good Friday and Easter.
 Lent is a time that offers us an opportunity to come to terms with the human condition we may spend the rest of the year running from, bringing our need for a Savior to the forefront.
 Lent is a time to open the doors of our hearts a little wider and understand our Lord a little deeper so that when Good Friday and Easter come, it is not just another day at church but an opportunity to receive the overflowing graces God has to offer.